 If you are too light for the board (i.e. the board is too long for your weight) you won’t be applying enough pressure to make the board flex how it should.

-So you should be within the weight range for any given board.
+So try to be within the weight range for any given board.
 Then you can take into account other factors.
 A lot of snowboard manufacturers will release the weight range for each size of a particular board.

 A good first step is to fit within that range.
 The range is usually quite high so we need some other factors to narrow it down a bit to get a more accurate length.